ices-tools-dev/echoSMs/docs/developing.md

 - good example code to help learn how to use echoSMs
 - scattering model code that closely follows the terminology and structure of the papers that the models are implemented from
 - a preference for clear code over computational efficiency
-- minimial dependencies on other software (e.g., other Python packages)
+- minimal dependencies on other software (e.g., other Python packages)

 ### Style